Natalie Rogers

-Natalie Rogers (1928–2015) was an early contributor to the field of humanistic psychology and the founder of Person-Centered Expressive Arts.
+Natalie Rogers (1928–2015) was an early contributor to the field of humanistic psychology, person centered psychology, expressive arts therapy, and the founder of Person-Centered Expressive Arts.
 This combination of the arts with psychotherapy is sometimes referred to by Rogers as The Creative Connection.
 The daughter of Carl Rogers, one of the founders of humanistic psychology, she established her own center, the Person-Centered Expressive Therapy Institute.
 Her writings, teachings, and practice introduced many to the power of creative arts for healing both within and outside the therapeutic setting.

 Early life and education

-Natalie Rogers was born to Carl Rogers and Helen Elliot.
-Along with her brother David, she describes growing up in a house that encouraged creativity with her mother being an at home mom who taught them and supported their art.
-She attended private schools as a child, growing up mostly in New York and Ohio.
-At the age of twenty-one, she married Larry H Fuchs and went on to have three daughters.
+Natalie Rogers was born to psychologist Carl Rogers and Helen Elliot, a talented artist.
+She was raised alongside her brother David and describes growing up in a house that encouraged pursuits of creativity.
+She attended private schooling as a child, growing up mostly in New York and Ohio.
+At the age of twenty-one, she married scholar Lawrence Fuchs with whom she had three daughters.
 Early in her career she worked in a psychiatric clinic, as a therapist with children, and at a college counseling center before entering private practice.
-In 1970, she divorced and moved to California to establish her own therapeutic practice.
-Her book, Emerging Woman describes her own journey to womanhood in midlife.
+In 1970, she divorced Fuchs and moved to California to establish her own therapeutic practice.
+Her book Emerging Woman describes her journey through womanhood.

 Career

-A contribution of Roger's Person-Centered Expressive arts therapy is the incorporation of other forms of expression beyond traditional art to include movement and psychodrama.
-Her work in developing expressive arts therapy expanded upon traditional views of art therapy as pertaining to drawing, painting, and sculpture to include other modalities of art including dance, movement, poetry and drama into the therapeutic process.
-For twenty years she trained therapists in person-centered expressive arts therapy at her institute and through institutions she was affiliated with as a faculty member.
+Rogers' Person-Centered Expressive Arts therapy involves incorporating multiple forms of expression beyond traditional art to include movement and psychodrama.
+As a professor at Saybrook University, her work in developing expressive arts therapy expanded upon traditional views of art therapy as pertaining to drawing, painting, and sculpture to include other modalities of art including dance, movement, poetry and drama into the therapeutic process.
+She provided training for therapists in person-centered expressive arts therapy at multiple institutes, including her own, over the course of twenty years.

 Person-centered expressive arts therapy

-Practitioners of Person-Centered Expressive art therapy, which was developed by Natalie Rogers, describe using the expressive arts to help clients approach both their conscious and unconscious to promote healing and growth.
+Practitioners of Person-Centered Expressive Arts therapy describe using the expressive arts to help clients approach both their conscious and unconscious to promote healing and growth.
 The role of the therapist is to provide a caring and positive attitude toward the client and help the client work through negative feelings through the process.
-Like other Humanistic therapeutic approaches, the therapist shows unconditional positive regard to the client.
+Like other humanistic therapeutic approaches, the therapist shows unconditional positive regard to the client.
 Expressive Arts workshops involve participating in the process that Natalie Rogers described as The Creative Connection.
 This combines multiple forms of self-expression with an end goal of achieving new levels of personal development.
 The person-centered aspect of the therapy refers to the role of the therapist in creating a safe environment for clients to engage in symbolic expression through the arts.
 The therapist listens without judgment or criticism and creates a space for further self-exploration and encourages the client to engage in stimulating or challenging experiences.